 The monastery seeks to be a place for all people where they can come for refreshment, prayer and recovery of hope.
 A place where even just for a time, they can lay down the burdens which oppress, or through the silence and stillness, the worship and space, find anew within them the joy and praise of being a child of God.
 Joining in the worship of the God whom we all seek, we stand before our Creator and redeemer, as the body of Christ.

-St Joseph’s Guest House is an attractive and comfortable house available for those wishing to make a retreat and share in the silence and prayer of this monastic house.
-The house is set in the midst of spacious gardens with breathtaking views of lake Bullen Merri.
+St Joseph’s and Subiaco are the two Guest Houses.
+Both provide attractive and comfortable accommodation for those wishing to make a retreat and share in the silence and prayer of the Abbey.
+The houses are set in the midst of spacious gardens with breathtaking views of lake Bullen Merri.
 Click for more detail on Accommodation

 Guests are very welcome to come for a day (or part of a day) for quiet and reflection.
 Day guests may join the community for the Eucharist and Office, use the Guest House facilities and enjoy the spacious grounds.
 Day Guests bring their own lunch, (tea & coffee available).
 A donation to cover costs is requested.